TNisha-code/pui-homework-template-REAL/Final Project/final-project/images/README.md

 However, some users felt that the Project Milestone Tracker could be overwhelming.
 When too many milestones were displayed at once, it created confusion and made it hard to see what was most important.

-Additionally, participants were curious about privacy settings.
+Additionally, participants were curious about subtask and privacy settings.
 They wanted to know if the board would be private or if it could be shared with others.
 This feedback shows that users are looking for clarity on collaboration features and a more streamlined way to manage their tasks without feeling lost.
 By addressing these points, I can make the tool more user-friendly and effective.
 …

 ## Usability Test

 Usability Test

-I defined the main goals for the usability test.
-I wanted to learn how new users interacted with the tool and identify any challenges they might face.
+When I defined the main goals for the usability test, I wanted to learn how new users interacted with the tool and identify any challenges they might face.
 I briefed the evaluators on the overall goal of the project management tool, explaining its purpose and the key features.
 This included details about how users can create tasks and set priorities, helping them understand what to expect during the test.

 Usability Test